An Airman’s spouse donates part of her business’s profits to AFAS

 Later, AFAS again stood by the Lehmans when Jennifer had breast cancer.
 “When we fell on hard times, we received much-needed help,” she says as she looks back on the assistance.
 This is why Jennifer feels strongly about being a donor, giving back to the organization that has stood by her family more than once.

-Jennifer runs an online business selling goods, and a portion of every item that she sells goes to AFAS.
+Jennifer runs an online business selling goods, and a portion of every item that she sells goes toward the Society.
 “I will continue this with every item I sell online,” she states.
 Every piece Jennifer sells means assistance for an Airman who’s going through their own rough patch.

 The generosity that drives Jennifer to donate to AFAS is a part of the Lehman family core values.
 “My family is blessed, and giving back is a priority,” she explains.
 “Giving back to our Air Force family is a priority.”